kylejlin/genped/README.md

 }
 ```

-genped will replace all types of the form
+slegen will replace all types of the form
 `TAG_NAME_i` with the corresponding `TYPE_i`.

-You must tell genped what type to use as your
+You must tell slegen what type to use as your
 token type by writing a `$ =` statement.

 ### Example: